If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 Similar to boiler repairs, updating the electrical wiring to the latest, modern standards can get very expensive.

-Only the oldest properties are likely to need such extensive work but even newer properties can need things like consumer units upgrading which can cost up to £500.
+Only the oldest properties are likely to need such extensive work, but even newer properties can need things like consumer units upgrading which can cost up to £500.
+Again, for older properties this issue of knowing how old the electrics are is a MUST ask when it comes to knowing the best questions to ask the seller when buying a house.

 If the electrics haven’t been checked for some time, you may need to consider paying for an Electrical Installation Condition Report (EICR) so you understand exactly what you’re getting yourself into.